musana-engineering/musana.engineering.github.io/_posts/2025-07-16-conversational-analytics.markdown

 That’s the goal of conversational analytics: enabling business teams to work directly with raw data using natural language, without writing SQL or waiting on data teams.

-In this blog post, I’ll walk you through how to build a production-grade conversational analytics backend using Azure OpenAI, SQL Server, and FastAPI.
+In this blog post, I’ll walk you through how to build a conversational analytics backend using Azure OpenAI, SQL Server, and FastAPI.
 This solution is designed for engineering teams that want to embed natural language querying into existing internal tools.

 - The architecture follows DevOps best practices
 - Version-controlled code in GitHub